The canonical copy of this repository lives on code.p1k3.com.

 snippet for correcting weird Esc-key behavior in Vim.

 My Vim setup was once written to be easily copied by new users.
-It's gotten a little out of hand since then.
+It's gotten a out of hand since then.

 .vimrc- see file for installation details